Tonya Harding FAQ version 2.94

-You can also leave a message using our feedback form and we will pass it on to the Lewises to forward to Tonya
+You can leave a message using our feedback form and we will pass it on to her publicist to forward to Tonya.

-we certainly wouldn't publish her e-mail address here as she would easily
+We don't have Tonya's personal email address and even if we did we certainly wouldn't publish it here as she would easily

 become the target of flakes and hate mail.
 You can leave either a